Webpage created: November 13, 2019

 During the 1950s Plymouth City Council let Boxhill House at Pennycross to the YMCA for use as a youth centre.
 This also became the home of the revived 15th Plymouth (YMCA) Scout Troop in 1959.

 The new YMCA in Cobourg Street was opened by HRH the Duke of Edinburgh on Wednesday May 14th 1958.
-It had 102 bedrooms.
+It had 102 bedrooms and the restaurant boasted waitress service.
 The upper four storeys were let to the Legal and General Insurance Company.

 A room at the YMCA.